-We are having a Christening for my twins in late April; they’ll be two-and-a-half by then, so not the most conventional way to do it.
-Sofia was 18 months when she was dunked, so we’re obviously a little tardy on these matters.
+We are having a Christening for my twins in late April.
+They’ll be two-and-a-half by then, so not the most conventional way to do it.
+Our eldest was 18 months when she was dunked, so we’re obviously a little tardy on these matters.

-As I’m not a regular church goer by any stretch of the imagination, it does seem a bit odd that I would want them to be Baptised.
+As I’m not a regular church goer, it does seem a bit odd that I would want them Baptised.
 I want them to have a special day, but obviously could opt for a baby naming ceremony.
-I’d say my desire for a Christening is mainly to do with tradition (we’re all Christened in my family) and being half Italian, Baptisms are usually a given.
-Perhaps it’s because, if I’m being honest, I feel a Christening carries more gravitas than a baby naming ceremony.
-It could also have to do with the fact that the church we are having it at is where my mum and dad got married, where my mum is buried and where my husband Matt and I got married.
+My desire for a Christening is mainly to do with tradition (we’re all Christened in my family); and being half Italian, Baptisms are usually a given.
+Perhaps it’s because, if I’m honest, I feel a Christening carries more gravitas than a baby naming ceremony.
+It could also be to do with the fact the church we are having it at is where my mum and dad got married.
+It’s also where my mum is buried and where my husband Matt and I got married.
 Whatever the reasons we’re planning…

 Christening considerations

-So first things first, we’ve picked a date and confirmed it with the Reverend.
-We’ve made the decisions about Godparents, opting for a mix of family members (Matt’s brothers and my brother) and good friends.
+First things first, we’ve picked a date and confirmed it with the Reverend.
+We’ve made the decisions about Godparents, opting for a mix of family members and good friends.
 We’ve gone for three different Godparents for each twin and my brother as Godparent for both (so four each).
 All were really happy and honoured to be asked, and that epitomises what I think is important about Christenings.

-With the church and key people organised, it was time to think about the reception.
-I really don’t fancy the stress of catering for lots of people, so we’ve opted for a restaurant and sit down meal; just like last time.
-Happily, my dad has worked for an Italian wine and food importers for years so he knows a lot of Italian restaurants.
+With the church and key people organised, it’s on to the reception.
+I don’t fancy the stress of catering for lots of people so we’ve opted for a restaurant and sit down meal, just like last time.
+Happily, my dad having worked in the industry knows a lot of Italian restaurants.
 He’s organised all of that along with the wine.
 Ideal!

 Then my inner girly girl came out and I started getting excited about the twins’ dresses.
-For Sofia’s Christening, we found a lovely childrens’ boutique called Membery’s (run by Sally Membery) .
-We went there again and chose two lovely dresses of the same design.
-However, as we don’t dress the twins identically, Sally suggested sewing a small embroidery detail on each.
-Maria’s first babygro in the hospital was pink and Gabby’s was green and those colours have kind of stuck, so decision made.
+Last time we found a lovely children’s boutique called Membery’s (run by Sally Membery).
+We returned and chose two lovely dresses of the same design.
+We don’t dress the twins identically so Sally suggested sewing a small embroidery detail on each.
+Maria’s first babygro in the hospital was pink and Gabby’s green so those colours have kind of stuck.
+Decision made.

 Then there’s the hunt for bomboniere.
-It’s Italian tradition to give guests a ‘favour’, which contains five sugared almonds representing health, wealth, happiness, long life and fertility.
-I really have struggled to find anything like we had for Sofia’s.
-After hunting high and low, I’ve gone for something completely different in the shape of these lovely ‘sacchettini’ from Le Tue Bomboniere, which is run by a mum who hand makes them in Italy.
+It’s Italian tradition to give guests a ‘favour.’
+This contains five sugared almonds representing health, wealth, happiness, long life and fertility.
+I’ve really struggled to find anything like we had for Sofia’s.
+After hunting high and low, I’ve gone for something completely different in the shape of these lovely ‘sacchettini’ from Le Tue Bomboniere.
+This shop is run by a mum who hand makes them in Italy.

-I think that’s about it really – and not a table plan in sight.
-Of course I do have to sort my own outfit out, but that’d be a whole other blog.
-The main thing is, I’m really looking forward to having a celebration with friends, family and our daughters.
+That’s it – and not a table plan in sight!
+I’m really looking forward to having a celebration with friends, family and our daughters.

 1 Comment